18 Nov Top 10 Most Affordable Traditional Nursing Degree Programs

 6,470 In-State Tuition

 Students in the baccalaureate program will undergo pre-requisite and nursing core subjects.
-Aside from humanities, social sciences, and natural sciences, nursing subjects are incorporated in the program to provide learning experiences that focus more on the changing healthcare environment, communication, and leadership.
-Students are also exposed to different health care and professional nursing models.
+Aside from the humanities, social sciences, and natural sciences, nursing subjects are incorporated in the program to provide learning experiences that focus more on the changing healthcare environment, communication, and leadership.
+Students are exposed to different health care and professional nursing models.